huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/README.md

 ## Directory Structure

-The directory is `$WORK_DIR/hardware/vivado_design/user/usr_template/`.You can find the following files in this directory:
+The directory is `$WORK_DIR/hardware/vivado_design/user/usr_template/`.
+You can find the following files in this directory:

 - **usr_template/**
   - prj